AIPracticeUser/Python_101/Day_3/README.md

 ```

 ### Attributes and Methods
-- Continued from previous example
+- Continued from previous example, there is a help function
 ```
 help(player1)